 IUD called intrauterine contraception device is a small T shaped birth control methods. iud is inserted into the uterus and is better than oral contraceptive pills

 An intrauterine device (IUD), also known as an intrauterine contraceptive device (IUCD), is a small T-shaped plastic device with copper banded around the transverse arms, which is inserted into the uterus to prevent you from getting pregnant or conceive.
-IUD contraception is one of the best birth control methods that is better than the oral contraceptive pills.
+IUD contraception is one of the best birth control methods that are better than the oral contraceptive pills.

 The advantages of the IUD include the fact that it is highly effective in preventing you from getting pregnant or conceive, is reversible, and starts working almost immediately.
 Once the birth control IUD is removed, there is a quick return to fertility.
-IUD contraception is one of the best birth control methods that is better than the oral contraceptive pills.
+IUD contraception is one of the best birth control methods that are better than the oral contraceptive pills.
 The levonorgestrel-releasing IUD (99% effectiveness) is replaced every three to five years.
 The copper IUD is also 99% effective and only needs to be replaced every 10 years.

 What are the types of IUD?

 Copper IUD or Copper-T

 It is a small plastic device which has the copper wire (acts as a spermicide) wrapped around its stem.
 It releases copper ion and stops sperm from fertilizing the egg and affects the transport of the egg in the fallopian tubes that prevent you from getting pregnant or conceive.